jchristel/SampleCodeRevitBatchProcessor/Samples/Flows/TheChain/_02_ModifyFamilyLibraryReloadAdvanced/_docs/HowTo_ReloadFamilies.rst

 Outcomes
 --------------------------------

-All families have been re-laoded into their hosts all the way up the nesting tree and therefore any change to a nested family along this tree has been propagated all the way to the root (top) family.
+All families have been re-loaded into their hosts all the way up the nesting tree and therefore any change to a nested family along this tree has been propagated all the way to the root (top) family.

 Inputs
 ~~~~~~~~~~

-: Input_ReloadFamilies.rst
+`Input_ReloadFamilies <Input_ReloadFamilies.rst>`_